nmshd/documentation/_docs_use-cases/use-case-transport-get-synchronization-status-with-backbone.md

   - link: use-case-transport-get-synchronization-status-with-backbone
 require:
 required_by:
-# Start automatic generation
 api_route_regex: ^GET /api/v2/Account/SyncInfo$
+# End automatic generation
 ---

+{{properties.description}}

-{% include use-cases/use-case-transport-get-synchronization-status-with-backbone.md %}
+{% include properties_list.html %}

+This use-case returns metadata about the synchronization status of the current Identity or Device with the Backbone.
+So far, it returns the timestamp of the last successful synchronization run which is triggered by /use-case-transport-synchronize-updates-of-backbone

+## On Success

+- Returns the metadata of the last sync run